vivekkantipudi/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe in C

 This is a simple two-player Tic-Tac-Toe game you can play in your terminal.
-It’s written completely in c and is a great project if you're learning about character arrays, loops, and functions.
+It’s written completely in c and is a great project if you're learning about arrays, loops, and functions.
 ## What this project does
 1. Lets two players take turns playing Tic-Tac-Toe
 2. Detects wins, draws, and switches turns automatically